NicoCastelnuovo/minishell/README.md

 1) Syntax err = 258 or 2 ?

 # PROBLEMS
+4) --- !!!
+What happened to '>outfile' !!! ---
 1) expansion of $"String $USER hello"
 2) export $HOME=USER
 3) fucking quote removal ex. "ls"
+5) quotes syntax error has to be anticipated ????